CS506-Oversight/autorack-back/README.md

 1. Run `pip -r requirements.txt` for installing all required dependencies.

     - If the app is cloned for development, run `pip -r requirements-dev.txt` instead.

     - `requirements-dev.txt` contains additional dependencies for development only.

 2. Set the environment variables for `FLASK_APP` to `run.py`; `FLASK_ENV` to the intended value.

     - For `FLASK_ENV`, set it to `development` if the code is cloned for development.
 Doing so will enable Flask debug mode, which will hot-reload the code.

+3. `flask db upgrade` & `flask db migrate` to update the database.

-3. `flask run` to start the app.
+4. `flask run` to start the app.

 ### Start the app via Python